Handling matters durng the coronavirus epidemic

 - Do not come to our service point if you have any flu symptoms at all.
 Remember to cancel your appointment if you cannot attend.
 Book a new appointment only when you are completely recovered.

 - Are you in an at-risk group for the coronavirus?
 We recommend that you wait until the state of emergency is over before you visit a service point.
-You can get your application pending in Enter Finland or by submitting a paper application by email or by post.
+You can get your application pending in Enter Finland.

 - Our appointment system is open as usual.
 Avoid booking appointments at other service points than the one closest to you, even if there are available appointments at other service points.